PoliTOcean/EVA_2025/tutorials/Streaming.md

 ```

 After installation, access the DWE OS interface by navigating to the Raspberry Pi's IP address in a web browser (e.g., `http://<rasp_ip>`).
 You should see the connected camera(s) listed.
+This is only used for changing camera parameters, all camera are streamed using custom pipelines to ensure the best latency.

 ## Step 4: Configure the streaming pipeline